Frequently Asked Questions

 Are lunch and snacks provided?

 In addition, all meals and snacks are nut-free.
 Our director has extensive experience with food allergies and works with the kitchen staff to check labels and provide alternative options as needed.
-If your camper has a food allergy, please let Karen and the nurse know.
+If your camper has a food allergy, please let Colby and the nurse know.

 Can my child bring their own lunch?